How to Report a Concern

 Is your question related to medical needs?

-Is your question related to payments for trips, The BASE or dinner money?
+Is your question related to payments for trips or dinner money?

-For any questions relating to payments, please speak to Mrs Mulgrew, our finance assistant.
+For any questions relating to payments, please speak to Mrs Brett, our finance administrator.

 Are you looking for lost property?

-We have a store of lost property by the playground doors.
-In addition to this, if any lost property is found in the upstairs cloakrooms, they have their own lost property store there too - this helps us to keep the property as close to its owner as possible so it is easy to re-unite them.
+We have a store of lost property in the main entrance area.
 You are welcome to come and look in these with your child - at the end of school each day.

 Do you have a question about school dinners?

-Please speak to Mrs Mulgrew, in the school office.
+Please speak to Mrs London, in the school office.

 Are you worried about your child emotional needs eg. worried they are anxious, or not wanting to come into school, or being bullied?